9 Email Marketing Best Practices to Boost Open and Click-Through Rates

 7. Include a Clear, Compelling CTA

 Every email you send should have a single goal, and your call to action (CTA) should guide the reader toward it.
-Don’t overwhelm them with five different buttons.
-Instead, focus on one strong CTA that’s actionable and visible.
+Focus on one strong CTA that’s actionable and visible.

 Source: Really Good Emails